 The scope of the CAP review is limited.
 Serious issues that come to our attention that are outside the scope will be considered for further review separate from the CAP process and may be referred accordingly.
-We are continuing work to evaluate the facility's quality management program, analyze data from VA's Strategic Analytics for Improvement and Learning (SAIL) Value Model report, and follow up on the results of an Employee Assessment Review survey.
-Our results from these reviews will be addressed in a future OIG report.

 For this review, we examined selected clinical and administrative activities to determine whether facility performance met requirements related to patient care quality and the EOC.
 In performing the review, we inspected selected areas, conversed with managers and employees, and reviewed clinical and administrative records.
-The review covered the following seven activities:
+The review covered the following seven activities and follow-up review area from the previous CAP review:

 - QSV

 - EOC

 - Medication Management

 - Coordination of Care

 - CT Radiation Monitoring

 - ADs

 - Suicide Prevention Program

+- Follow-Up on Nurse Staffing